The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory

-\bdfn[Vilenkin \cite{vilenkin}] A set $A\sub G$ is \IndEmph{quasiconvex} if $A^{\rhd\lhd}=A$. $G$ is \IndEmph{locally quasiconvex} if it has a neighborhood base at its identity, consisting of quasiconvex sets. \edfn For each $A\sub G$, $A^\rhd$ is a quasiconvex subset of $\Gh{}$.
-Thus, $\Gh{}$ is locally quasiconvex for all topological groups $G$.
+For each set $A\sub G$, the set $A^\rhd$ is a quasiconvex subset of $\Gh{}$.
+Thus, the topological group $\Gh{}$ is locally quasiconvex for all topological abelian groups $G$.
 Moreover, local quasiconvexity is hereditary for arbitrary subgroups.

-$A^{\rhd\lhd}$ is the smallest quasiconvex subset of $G$ containing $A$, and is closed.
+The set $A^{\rhd\lhd}$ is the smallest quasiconvex subset of $G$ containing $A$.
+This set is closed.

 In the case where $G$ is a topological vector space $G$ is locally quasiconvex in the present sense if, and only if, $G$ is a locally convex topological vector space in the ordinary sense \cite{banasz:nuclear}.